-There is no cure for atypical Parkinsonian disorders, but physical, occupational and speech/swallowing therapies can be helpful in lessening the impact of your symptoms.
+There is no cure for atypical Parkinsonian disorders, but potential treatments to slow or stop disease progression are currently being studied.
+Physical, occupational and speech/swallowing therapies can be helpful in lessening the impact of your symptoms.
 Some medications may be useful as well.

 Read more about Atypical Parkinsonism in our Health Library.

 Get information and support at Cure PSP Centers of Care